iteravirgo/bcsitera.github.io/apps/moderan/docs/en-US/help.md

 ### Setup dimensions in Moderan and BC
-To use dimensions, add the Accounting Code of the Moderan building, in the form: DIMENSION:DIMENSIONVALUE.
+To use dimensions, add the Accounting Code in the Moderan building card, in format: "Dimension:Dimension Value".

 For example: DEPARTMENT:MAIN.
-The same dimension and dimension value must be described in BC.
+The same dimension and dimension value must be set up in BC.

 ### Setup Payment Terms Code in Moderan and BC
 Describe the same Payment Terms Codes in Moderan and in BC.

+For example: 10 DAYS
+If the Payment Terms codes ar the same in BC and in the Moderan contract, the Invoice Due Date will be calculated based on this code.

-### Setup accounting codes in Moderan
+### Setup Accounting Codes in Moderan

 In addition to mapping customers, services should be mapped.
 To do so, setup accounting codes in Moderan.